charlesvardeman/pidinst-experiments/README.md

 [pidinst-example.json](./data/pidinst-example.json) which is a sample instance of the schema.
 A data prototype is in the Sarowar Hossain [Github repository](https://github.com/shmishkat/DataPrototype).
+Analysis was done with ChatGPT GPT-4 with bing web plugin for Retrieval Augmented Generation.

 ## Tools